top of page

 About Helen C. Escott

 Helen C. Escott is an award-winning, bestselling Canadian author and playwright.
-She had a ten-year career in radio and TV.
-In 1998 she joined the Royal Canadian Mounted Police (RCMP) as Senior Communication Strategist.
-She began writing books full-time in 2014 upon her retirement.
+She had a ten-year career in radio and TV before joining the Royal Canadian Mounted Police in 1998 as Senior Communication Strategist.
+She retired in 2014 and began writing novels full-time.

-Described as a prolific writer, she has written eight novels and one play.
-Operation Wormwood was short-listed for the Crime Writers of Canada's best first crime novel award and Operation Vanished won the Silver Medal – Best Regional Fiction at the 24th annual Independent Publisher Book Awards.
-Operation Masonic was a finalist for the 2023 Best Atlantic-Published Book award by the Atlantic Publishers Marketing Association.
+Described as a prolific writer, she has created eight novels and one play.
+Operation Wormwood was shortlisted for the Crime Writers of Canada's Best First Crime Novel award, Operation Vanished won the Silver Medal – Best Regional Fiction at the 24th annual Independent Publisher Book Awards.
+Operation Masonic was a finalist for the 2023 Best Atlantic-Published Book award by the Atlantic Publishers Marketing Association (APMA).

 Awards:

-2. 2019 - Governor Generals Sovereign's Medal for Volunteers.
+2019 - Governor General's Sovereign's Medal for Volunteers.

 Helen C. Escott